unit-mesh/auto-dev/README.md

     - Custom specification of prompt.
     - Custom intention action.
 You can add your own intention action.
     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
+    - Custom Living documentation.
     - Team prompts.
-    - Customize your team prompts in codebase, and distribute to your team.
+Customize your team prompts in codebase, and distribute to your team.
+- Miscellaneous
+    - CI/CD support.
+AutoDev will auto generate CI/CD config file.
+    - Dockerfile support.
+AutoDev will auto generate Dockerfile.

 ### Demo